sparkle and shine

 Caring for your jewellery

-Sterling silver jewellery can be carefully cleaned with the sterling silver polish cloth provided.
-Please do not use other silver polish liquids or treated cloths as they may damage surface of the silver.
+Sterling silver or gold vermeil jewellery can be carefully cleaned with the polish cloth provided.
+Please do not use other polish liquids or treated cloths as they may damage surface of the jewellery.

 Freshwater pearls are porous and must be cleaned using a dry soft cloth.
 Do not immerse pearls in water.
 They are very susceptible to damage by make-up or sprays and should be stored separately from metal jewellery which can scratch them.